jpfeiffer16/Synacle/README.md

 There is an assembler written in JS that assembles text files into synacor binaries.
 It is located in the synvm folder.
-To install the assembler, disassembler, and primary vm, run `npm install -g .` from the root of the repo.
+To install the assembler, disassembler, and primary vm, run `sudo npm install -g .` from the root of the repo.
 This will install the `syn-asm`, `syn-disasm`, and `syn-vm` commands.

 ## Compiler